 We're excited to be featured alongside other talented skoolie converters in Kimberley Mok's forthcoming book, The Modern House Bus, set to be released on August 14, 2018 by Countryman Press!
 The author did an excellent job covering a number of important topics related to school-bus conversions, and we're quite impressed with the skill and creativity … Continue reading We’re in a Book!

 Since last fall’s announcement that we’ve decided to stay-put in Colorado for a while, we’ve been pretty busy.
-First and foremost, I (Justine) have returned to a full-time office job while Ryan has also increased his remote work hours back up to a full-time level.
-Outside of work we’ve made time to explore the Front … Continue reading What Are We Doing Now?
+First and foremost, our professional lives have changed and we're both working in new(ish) ways.
+Outside of work we’ve made time to explore the area.
+Hiking One of the obvious benefits of being in Colorado is the … Continue reading What Are We Doing Now?

-Working remotely is a great way to fund your travels and can seem idyllic on paper, but it certainly isn’t always stress free or easy.
-Figuring out how to maintain a stable professional life while also navigating all of the uncertainty and stimulation associated with life on the road can be challenging and requires persistence … Continue reading Working Remotely While Traveling Full-Time
+To fund our travels, both of us worked remotely.
+While this kept us afloat and definitely had perks, it certainly isn't always stress free.
+Figuring out how to maintain a stable professional life while also navigating all of the uncertainty and stimulation associated with life on the road can be challenging and often requires persistence … Continue reading Working Remotely While Traveling Full-Time

 Taking the leap into full-time travel can be daunting.
 Just figuring out the logistics can quickly start to feel so overwhelming and intimidating that you may be tempted to throw your hands in the air and stay put.
 For me, one of the things that made the transition easier was to seek inspiration and insight … Continue reading 5 Blogs about Full-Time Travel You Don’t Want to Miss